pi-star-2025/pi_star/rock_candy.md

 ...

-In fact this is why we all lost acces to our third eye and imaginations.
+In fact this is why we all lost access to our third eye and imaginations.
 It's bc the possibilities were too scary.
 The simulations bounced us away from seeing the full third eye.
 Either we didn't have a strong third eye, or we were haunted by it and didn't want to look inside.

 There is no heaven, is what it is saying.
 Christ was real, but we lost the opportunity.